-Article 9 - Intellectual Property Rights
+Article 10 - Intellectual Property Rights

-9.1 IPR Assets
+10.1 IPR Assets

-The IPR management for LDBC covers the asset types:
+The IPR management for LDBC covers these asset types created by members of the LDBC or participants in any LDBC activities:

-- (a) Benchmark Software Components.

-- (b) Benchmark Specification documents.

-- (c) Benchmark Auditing Rules.

-- (d) Benchmark Results, both Executive Summaries and Full Disclosure Reports.
+- (a) Software Components (for benchmark or other standards, and contributions to external standards); - (b) Specification documents (for benchmark or other standards, and contributions to external standards); - (c) Auditing Rules (for benchmarks); - (d) Academic papers, articles, explanatory materials, analyses, reports and presentations, whether published by LDBC or elsewhere; - (e) Documentation for processes and procedures; - (f) Benchmark Results, both Executive Summaries and Full Disclosure Reports

-- (e) Brands, are names related to benchmarking activities of the LDBC, such as its own name, its benchmarks, the benchmark metrics.
+LDBC IPR management also covers Brands, being names and/or logos related to benchmarking and standards-setting activities of the LDBC, such as its own name, its benchmarks and benchmark metrics.

-9.2 Copyright
+10.2 Copyright

-The copyright on the IPR Assets defined in Article 9.1 (a) and (d) are allowed to remain with their original copyright holder.
-When (employees of) members of the LDBC make contributions to documents as defined in Article 9.1 (b) and (c) they automatically assign the copyright on these contributions to LDBC.
+The copyright in the IPR Assets defined in Article 9.1 (a) to (f) are allowed to remain with their original copyright holder.
+The copyright in all contributions to materials as defined in Article 9.1 (a) to (f) shall be licensed to the LDBC on the basis set out in Article 9.3 below.
+Copyright in LDBC materials made available to third parties shall be licensed in accordance with Article 9.4 below.

-9.3 Licenses
+10.3 Inbound Licenses